jonasmue/sortify/README.md

 # Sortify

 This repository holds the code of the Sortify Webapp.
+To get to know more about Sortify, please read this article: https://jonasportfol.io/posts/sortify

 Due to server capacity limitations, Sortify is not online at the moment.

 ## Installation Instructions (macOS, Linux)